ChrisBoyce886/friend--finder/README.md

 ## Demonstration gif:

-* This gif demonstrates how to access the survey, how to fill out the survey, and the resulting friend match from your survey answers.
+* This gif demonstrates how to access the survey, how to fill out the survey, potential error alerts, the resulting friend match from your survey answers, and the api/friends object showing the user information being added to the freinds record.

 ![friendFinderGif](app/public/screenshot/friendFinder.gif "friendFiner.gif")